IBM/cloud-native-starter/workshop/01-introduction.md

 ### 2.4 **Authors microservice**

-The objective of this microservice is to **get** author information from a database and is built on Node.js.
+The objective of this microservice is to **get** author information from a database, it is built on Node.js.
 In this workshop we will use the default implementation, which just creates sample data values.

 Sample curl command to get an author from the **Authors** microservice.